mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-2.md

 ## Problem Specification

-This function will return a `"fizz":: String` when it evaluates a number to be divisible by 3, a `"buzz" :: String` when it evaluates a number to be divisible by 5, and `"fizzbuzz" :: String` when a number is divisible by both 3 and 5.
+This program will return a `"fizz":: String` when it evaluates a number to be divisible by 3, a `"buzz" :: String` when it evaluates a number to be divisible by 5, and `"fizzbuzz" :: String` when a number is divisible by both 3 and 5.
 When a number fails to evaluate as either being divisible by 3 or 5, the function returns " < some number > " :: String.